The people most impacted by

 COALITION

-The Survivors for Liberation Coalition centers the voices of survivors of gender-based violence, particularly BIPOC and LGBTQIA+ survivors, who are disproportionately impacted by both violence and the systems that claim to address it.
+The Survivors for Liberation Coalition centers the voices of survivors of gender-based violence, particularly BIPOC and LGBTQIA+, who are disproportionately impacted by both violence and the systems that claim to address it.
 We believe that survivors are experts on the harm they have experienced and the conditions that create it.
-We also believe the power of how we work towards restoration should rest with their voices, not legislators, prosecutors and judges.
-We want to know what healing looks like for them, and what accountability looks like for those who've caused them harm.
+We also believe the power of how we work towards restoration should rest with their voices, not the voices of legislators, prosecutors and judges.

 The coalition builds solidarity between survivors inside and outside prison walls, amplifies their stories, and advocates for approaches to justice rooted in healing, liberation, and community — not criminalization.
-We want to know what healing looks like for them, and what accountability looks like for those who've caused them harm.
-The coalition builds solidarity between survivors inside and outside prison walls, amplifies their stories, and advocates for approaches to justice rooted in healing, liberation, and community — not criminalization.

 ANNUAL COMM(UNITY) SYMPOSIUM